Category: AI

 In v1.0, the AI acted like a high-tech librarian.
 In v2.0, I’ve used the lessons learned from the Agile Symbiosis build to redesign the logic so the AI can act as a Socratic Tutor.

 The main enhancement is a new schema that supports structured learning paths.
 Instead of just “reading” a file, you can now “enroll” in it.
-I’ve introduced a few key features that change the game for how we distribute knowledge:
+I’ve introduced a few key features that alter how knowledge is distributed:

 • Active Course Tracks: I’ve added the ability to define specific journeys, like a “Crash Course” for the 80/20 summary or a “Mastery Track” for a deep dive.